ulkish/mucl-dt-extension/readme.txt

 == Description ==

-Since an original site would not know about any Distributor connections in the duplicate of a site containing connections, this functions connects the original with the latest created site.
+Since an original site would not know about any Distributor connections in the duplicate of a site containing connections, this plugin connects the original with the latest created clone.

 = Compatibility =